Looking for cheap tipples? These are the best Amazon Prime Day alcohol deals

 Campari 25% ABV Bitter, 70cl: Was £17, now £13, Amazon.co.uk

 It’s officially summer.
 Our gardens, local parks and favourite pubs are finally getting some use.
 And that calls for one thing and one thing only: a Campari spritz.
 And the best news?
-The Amazon sale has knocked it down from £17 to £13 – a tantalising saving of over 25 per cent.
+The Amazon sale has knocked it down from £17 to £12.50 – a tantalising saving of nearly 24 per cent.
 So grab yourself some prosecco and soda water and jump on this deal.

 Bristol distilling dark fruit gin 77, 70cl: Was £28, now £23.24, Amazon.co.uk